DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-10-03-personal-statement-guidance-changes.md

 > 3. **Why is teaching important?**
 > What are the rewards of a career in teaching?
 Are there any challenges in the profession and the sector?

-The content crit highlighted that there was potential crossover between the first 2 questions and that the third question could disadvantage international candidates who wouldn’t have the knowledge of teaching in the UK that it asks for.
+The content crit highlighted that there was potential crossover between the first 2 questions and that the third question could disadvantage international candidates who would not have the knowledge of teaching in the UK that it asks for.

 Further discussion highlighted that recent graduates and career changers may also lack knowledge of the teaching landscape at this stage in their application process and would struggle to answer this question well.
 Question 3 was also felt to be too broad in scope and could be interpreted in many ways.